-Pursuant to Chapter 8, Section 119402(d) of Part 15 of Division 104 of the California Health and Safety Code, Afaxys has set an annual dollar limit on gifts (defined as anything of value, including meals), promotional materials, or items or activities that Afaxys employees may give or otherwise provide to an individual health care provider.
-Afaxys has set that annual spending limit at $1500.
-(March 2017)
+Pursuant to Chapter 8, Section 119402(d) of Part 15 of Division 104 of the California Health and Safety Code, Afaxys has set an annual dollar limit on gifts (defined as anything of value, including meals), promotional materials, or items or activities that Afaxys employees may give or otherwise provide to an individual healthcare provider.
+Afaxys has set that annual spending limit at $1,500 (July 2018).

 3. Annual Declaration for California